fossas/fossa-cli/docs/telemetry.md

 - Feature usage data

 CLI telemetry does not collect personally identifiable information or metadata about source code.

-You can view the CLI telemetry data collected by running the FOSSA CLI with the environment variable `FOSSA_TELEMETRY_DEBUG=1` set.
-This will produce `fossa.telemetry.json` in your current working directory.

 ### How is CLI telemetry data collected and processed?